Znarfen/to-do-angular/README.md

 ![alt text](/public/readme/image1.png)
 Create task!
 ![alt text](/public/readme/image2.png)
 Add tasks!
-In this case will we add three tasks, very impresive if you ask me!
+In this case will we add three tasks, very impresive, if you ask me!
 ![alt text](/public/readme/image3.png)
 Move tasks!
-You can move tasks to all three difrent categories categories: "To Do", "Ongoing", and "Done".
+You can move tasks to all three difrent categories: "To Do", "Ongoing", and "Done".
 Quite revelusinary, don't you think?
 ![alt text](/public/readme/image4.png)
 You have now made your very own super cool and very not boring project that contains tasks!
 ![alt text](/public/readme/image5.png)